neow3j/neow3j-docs/docs/dapp_development/token_transfer.md

 multiple accounts, and your default account may not hold enough token for a transfer you want to make, you can use the method `transfer()` which uses your whole wallet to cover a tranfer if necessary.
-That means, that if the default account in the wallet cannot cover the specified amount, the other accounts in the wallet can be used to cover this amount.
+That means, that if the default account in the wallet cannot cover the specified amount, the other accounts in the wallet are used to cover this amount.
 The method adds the necessary signers and the wallet to the `TransactionBuilder`, so it is not necessary to configure that manually.